thiippal/abulafia/examples/README.md

 Next, we proceed to set up the user interface under the key `interface`.
 The key `prompt` defines the text that is positioned above the buttons for various labels.

 These labels are defined under the key `labels`.
-Each key under `labels` defines the value that will be stored when the user selects the label, whereas the label defines what shown in the user interface.
+Each key under `labels` defines the value that will be stored when the worker selects the label, whereas the label defines what shown in the user interface.
 Here we set up two labels in the user interface, *Yes* and *No*, which store the values *true* and *false*, respectively.

 ```yaml
 interface: